 What is not Bipolar Disorder?

 We all experience moodiness at times, especially when we are stressed.
-Being a teenage is an challenging time, as there are changes in academic expectations, peer relationships, and parent-child relationships.
+Being a teenager is a challenging time, as there are changes in academic expectations, peer relationships, and parent-child relationships.
 As a person struggles with all of these transitions, it’s normal to have emotional ups and downs; however, moodiness by itself is not the same as Bipolar Disorder.

 What is a manic episode?